caiolara090/MES-and-LLMs/README.md

 - Exemplos preliminares de prompts (opcional): "You are a powerful model specialized in refactoring Java code.
 Code refactoring is the process of improving the internal structure, readability, and maintainability of a software codebase without altering its external behavior or functionality.
 You must output a refactored version of the code."

-- Avaliação quantitativa (como será feita): Avaliação dos Code Smells via DesigniteJava.
+- Avaliação quantitativa (como será feita): Contagem dos Code Smells via ferramenta.

 - Avaliação qualitativa (como será feita): Legibilidade e qualidade da refatoração via verificação humana.